strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 3. Due to its internal complexity, there are corner cases which are still not well understood (invalid state store, topic recreation after delete)
 4. There is a race condition between the operator and concurrent external admin operations that is not properly handled.

-For these reasons, we decided to create a new implementation called Unidirectional Topic Operator.
+For these reasons, we decided to create a new implementation called the Unidirectional Topic Operator.
-The new operator is fully backwards compatible, but it will only reconcile topic changes in one direction, from Kubernetes to Kafka.
+The new operator is fully backwards compatible, except it will only reconcile topic changes in one direction, from Kubernetes to Kafka.
 Your custom resources will be the source-of-truth, like with the other operators.

 <!--more-->